steveluo/vagrant-dotfiles/README.md

-the basic dotfiles for vagrant box
+My basic dot files with configuration for vim zsh and git.